-Next, you'll need to choose your domain (the website the people will search to navigate to your site).
+Next, you'll need to choose your domain (the website URL people will search to navigate to your site).
 Be sure to keep your domain simple and not too long.
 You should incorporate the name of your blog into your domain.

 Most websites end in .com, so be sure your domain is available with a .com.

 Now it's time to create your account information, finalize your BlueHost package, and pay for everything!
 If you don't want to create an account for 36 months, you can reduce it to a 24 or 12 month plan.
 The prices will increase slightly, but it's still super cheap!

 As for the 'package extras' section, I recommend you select the 'domain privacy + protection' to help give an extra sense of security for your personal information.